tymyrddin/red/source/index.rst

 Red Team
 =======================================

+The red team simulates the TTP's of a most likely adversary and tries to get at the crown jewels (usually a flag).

 These are writeups made from our adventures in the forest, huge and wild, a digital landscape formed by nature's own processes and humanoid activities and neglect throughout decades.